-Protein Chia Pudding
+4-Ingredient Protein Chia Pudding (Single Serve & Batch Prep!)

-Around here, we are big fans (dare we say, THE biggest fans?) of easy meal prep recipes but the ones that require absolutely zero cooking hold an extra special place in our hearts.
+Around here, I’m a big fan (dare I say, THE biggest fans?) of easy meal prep recipes but the ones that require absolutely zero cooking hold an extra special place in our hearts.
+Bonus points if they involve very few prep steps, easy to find ingredients and minimal clean up.
+If you’ve found your way here, then I have a hunch you might feel the same way!

-Much like our go-to protein overnight oats recipe, this simple breakfast chia pudding comes together with just a few minutes of hands-on prep before being placed directly in the fridge to get nice and thick and delicious.
+Today, I’m sharing my favorite protein chia pudding recipe with you – it’s one of those glorious, low-effort recipes that I find ourselves making again & again.
+Much like my go-to protein overnight oats recipe, this simple breakfast chia pudding comes together with just a few minutes of hands-on prep before being placed directly in the fridge to get nice and thick and delicious.

 Since the topping combinations are truly endless (think: fresh cut seasonal fruit, crunchy granola, nut butter, seeds, toasted coconut, a drizzle of honey, mini chocolate chips, you name it!) – you can make it week after week without tiring of it!

+The beauty of this recipe is that everything comes together in just a mason jar.
 Simply add your ingredients, shake everything up, and let it sit in the fridge overnight (or at least 3 hours to let the chia seeds thicken up and create their signature pudding texture).
+As they sit in the fridge the chia seeds soak up the liquid from the almond milk, plumping up and gelling the chia seeds until you have a thick and creamy consistency.

+Because this recipe requires a few hours to chill in the fridge, this protein pudding makes for the perfect quick one-minute meal prep activity.
+That’s why I intentionally wrote this recipe to serve one, so you could make it directly in a mason jar.
 This way you can easily make as many jars as you need for just one serving, or for an entire week of breakfasts or snacks to-go (for yourself or your family)!

+I love making whatever I can in lidded mason jars – including meal prep breakfasts and snacks like this!
 Since you mix up the chia pudding in the same jar as you store it in, you can skip dirtying extra dishes or having to clean a blender or food processor.
+This chia pudding can also be made ahead & stored (covered and refrigerated) for up to 5 days, You can also freeze it in the same mason jar and store it in a sealed freezer friendly container for up to several months.

 Tip: I recommend freezing without any toppings for best results!
 To serve, allow the chia protein pudding to thaw in the refrigerator overnight (or run under warm water until thawed).

-Top your chia pudding with one tablespoon of nut or seed butter like peanut butter, and you’ll get an additional 4 grams of protein, making the total grams of protein for one serving of this chia seed pudding without protein powder 8 grams.
+Top your chia pudding with one tablespoon of nut or seed butter like peanut butter, and you’ll get an additional 4 grams of protein, making the total grams of protein for one serving of chia seed pudding without protein powder 8 grams.

+Most commercial protein powders contain sweetener, so be sure to taste the pudding before adding any additional sweetener.
 The type of protein powder you use will determine the grams of protein and carbs in this recipe, so choose one that aligns with your dietary preferences.
+I personally like a sweetened vanilla protein powder for this recipe, plus blueberries and strawberries to add just a touch of natural sweetness.

-Liquid sweetener of choice: The sweetener is totally optional in this recipe.
+- Liquid sweetener of choice: The sweetener is totally optional in this recipe.
 I’ve used pure maple syrup before to make this recipe refined sugar free, but you could also use another liquid sweetener like honey, agave, coconut nectar or date syrup in its place.

 If you want to make chocolate protein chia pudding, you can add 1 tablespoon of cacao powder (or cocoa powder) to the mix in step one of the recipe card below!
 You can even add dairy-free mini chocolate chips on top and turn it into a dessert if you like.